zhangqingquan316-ai/ASTRA-Core/README.md

 The current repository is a local-only research implementation for GLUE-style sequence classification.
 It is not yet the full ASTRA stack described in the blueprint.
 DPO, PPO, GRPO, ASTRA-G, and ASTRA-Muon are not implemented here.

-Authors: Zhang Qingquan, Jiang Yurui
+Authors: Jiang Yurui, Zhang Qingquan

 ## 中文说明